 When you are cutting a mortise with your chisel, make it a habit to occasionally jab its cutting edge into the oil pot, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
 You will be pleasantly surprised to find that this bit of oil will make your chisel work not only go faster, but more precisely and with cleaner results.
 The oil will not weaken glue bonds.

 Likewise, when using either a metal-bodied or wooden bodied plane, occasionally swipe its sole over the oil pot.
 This will greatly reduce friction and give you more control.
-But if you value your public dignity, be forewarned that the first few cuts after doing this will make you grin like a lunatic.
+But if you value your public dignity, be forewarned that the first few cuts after doing this the first time will make you grin like a lunatic! (ツ)

 The same benefits of reduced friction and increased precision can be found in the case of handsaws too, although the difference may not be as noticeable.

-Before you store your tools away for the day, a quick bit of oil from your ever-present oil pot will prevent rust and frustrate corrosive pixies.
+Before you store your tools away for the day, a dab of oil from your ever-present oil pot will prevent rust and frustrate corrosive pixies.

 If you drop the oilpot and it hits the ground, heaven forbid, Murphy’s Law of Buttered Toast dictates it will land oily-cloth down contaminating it with abrasive grit (unless you work in a cleanroom).
 If ignored, frikin Murphy will smugly use your oilpot to damage your tools and ruin your work.
 But never fear: simply brush the cloth vigorously with a steel-wire brush and all the sawdust, wood chips, dust and grit will be gone.
 The sound you will hear will be Murphy gnashing his teeth in frustration.

 Of course you always have a steel-wire brush close at hand to remove embedded grit from boards before planing them, right?